mapo80/PdfSharpCore/README.md

 PdfSharpCore relies on the following projects, that are not under the MIT license:

-* *SixLabors.ImageSharp* and *SixLabors.Fonts*
+* *SkiaSharp* and *SixLabors.Fonts*
-  * SixLabors.ImageSharp and SixLabors.Fonts, libraries which PdfSharpCore relies upon, are licensed under Apache 2.0 when distributed as part of PdfSharpCore.
-The SixLabors.ImageSharp license covers all other usage, see https://github.com/SixLabors/ImageSharp/blob/master/LICENSE
+  * SkiaSharp is licensed under the MIT license.
+SixLabors.Fonts is licensed under Apache 2.0; see https://github.com/SixLabors/Fonts/blob/master/License.txt